 While it is not feasible for the U.S. to offer Pakistan as expansive an economic partnership as China, the U.S. can offer Pakistan alternative options, or even explore supplemental opportunities, which can be aligned with CPEC.
 It is possible for the U.S. to align itself with the CPEC initiative via green technology investments.
 The U.S. government need not be directly involved in this process either.
 The private sector in the U.S. is spearheading green technologies and green growth, enabling states like Texas to become the largest wind producer.
-Encouraged by the U.S. government, U.S. green energy firms can make big gains in Pakistan, offering alternatives to the coal-dependent CPEC energy portfolio.
-U.S. firms have recently initiated a dozen wind energy projects in Pakistan.
-There are, however, opportunities where the U.S. government could further facilitate this process by creating a mechanism to mobilize finance for clean energy projects within Pakistan along the lines of the recently created U.S.-India Clean Energy Finance Task Force.
+Encouraged by the U.S. government, U.S. green energy firms can make big gains in Pakistan, offering alternatives to the coal-dependent CPEC contacts spread over generations.
+There energy portfolio.
+U.S. firms have recently initiated a dozen wind energy projects in extensive alumni network of U.S.- educated firms.
+This effort can be supported by Pakistan.
+There are, however, opportunities business delegations of private sector firms where the U.S. government could further facilitate this process by creating a mechanism to mobilize finance for clean energy projects within Pakistan along the These projects should be focused on key lines of the recently created U.S.-India Clean Energy Finance Task Force.